preloader

 Online retailers have also become the most preferred source for holiday research across all generations, with over 63% of the shoppers responding that they use them.

-Source: Deloitte’s 2019 Holiday Survey
+One-stop shop for all online shopping Source: Deloitte’s 2019 Holiday Survey

 #4 Shop with blockbuster deals